Emmy Destinn: Last years and death

-Destinn returned to Czechoslovakia, where she married Joseph Halsbach, a Czech air-force officer, in 1923.
-She retired from the stage in 1926 and died from a stroke in České Budějovice, Czechoslovakia, a month before her 52nd birthday.
-She is interred in the Vyšehrad cemetery in Prague.
+Destinn returned to Czechoslovakia, where in 1923, she married Joseph Halsbach, a Czech air-force officer.
+She retired from the stage in 1926.

+Destinn died from a stroke aged 51, on 28 January 1930, in České Budějovice, Czechoslovakia.
+She was interred in the Vyšehrad cemetery in Prague.

 Legacy

 Her likeness appeared in 1996 on the 2,000 Czech koruna banknote.
 The main-belt asteroid 6583 Destinn is named after her.